weiucsd/oculus/README.md

 Next, you need to download Oculus SDK for Windows V0.6.0.1-beta and Oculus Runtime for Windows V0.6.0.1-beta from the link below.
 https://developer.oculus.com/downloads/
 Then, you need to install the runtime and set "OCULUS_SDK_ROOT_DIR" system variable into "xxx\OculusSDK_0.6.0.1".
-Besides, you need to download and install PCSDK from the link below, and set "PCSDK_DIR" system variable into "C:\Program Files (x86)\Intel\PCSDK\".
+Besides, you need to download and install PCSDK from the link below.
+After restarting, it will automatically set "PCSDK_DIR" system variable into "C:\Program Files (x86)\Intel\PCSDK\"(default).
 https://software.intel.com/en-us/articles/intel-perceptual-computing-sdk-installer

 Now you can use cmake to build this demo.